drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 If you're new to Fortran, here is a short document with [some examples](https://jschwab.github.io/mesa-2021/fortran.html).
 Don't let yourself get hung up by the Fortran; quickly ask your classmates and the TAs for help!

 Every task comes with a hint and/or an answer.
 However, if you have prior experience with MESA, do attempt to complete the task on your own.
-The complete solution is available <span style="color:red">here</span>.
+The complete solution is available [here](https://drive.google.com/drive/folders/1zehjyoJw8J5ts1O2PLdwiWxskVgbPA2G?usp=sharing).

 ## Section 2: Getting Started